richardkiss/pycoin/README.md

 Encoding
 --------

-The library declares some conversion utilities useful when dealing with Bitcoin.
+The ```pycoin.encoding``` module declares some conversion utilities useful when dealing with Bitcoin.
 Important structures include:

 * base58 (the encoding used for Bitcoin addresses)
 * hashed base58 (with a standard checksum)